Southwest Mountains: History and culture

 In its designation as a Virginia historical landmark, the Virginia Board of Historic Resources described the northern Albemarle portion of the Southwest Mountains as "some of the Piedmont's most pristine and scenic countryside."
 They went on:

 Characterized by undulating pastures, winding roadways, forested hills, and small hamlets, the district contains a broad range of 18th-, 19th- and early 20th-century rural architecture, reflecting the evolving cultural patterns of more than 250 years of settlement.

 The estates of Thomas Jefferson, James Madison and James Monroe are all located within the Southwest Mountains, as are many non-presidential estates, including Castle Hill.

-These mountains were at one time also referred to as the "Chestnut Mountains".
-The plateaux of the Southwest Mountains in southern Albemarle were once referred to as the "Green Mountains."
+The ruins of Barboursville, a Jefferson-designed plantation home, are near the northern end of the range.

 Virginia Governor James Barbour, who lived in Orange County, wrote in 1835:

 Let us, the inhabitants of the South-West Mountains, rejoice and be grateful that our benefits greatly preponderate over our ills.
 And so far as my testimony goes, resulting from actual observation of near one-third of the entire circumference of the earth, I feel no hesitation in declaring that I deem them the most desirable abode I have ever seen.

+These mountains were at one time also referred to as the "Chestnut Mountains."
+The plateaux of the Southwest Mountains in southern Albemarle and Nelson County were once referred to as the "Green Mountains."
+The mountains today are mainly left forested, along with some housing, agriculture, and horse farms.
+There are several producers of wine and cider in and around the mountains, and Carters Mountain features an orchard and event space along its ridge.
+Mineral resources of soapstone and vermiculite continue to be mined at the southern end of the range.